March 2023: Seeing your Life through the Lens of the Gospel

 Second Sunday of Lent

-1. On the mountain, the disciples saw Jesus in a new way.
+- On the mountain the disciples saw Jesus in a new way.
 His appearance changed.
-Sometimes in friendships there are experiences when we get to know a friend in a deeper way.
-It is a marvellous moment.
-This can also happen in our relationship with God.
-Recall such experiences in your life.
-Remember what it was like for you and give thanks.
-How do such memories sustain you in difficult times?
+Sometimes in friendship there are moments of sharing in which we get to know a friend in a new and deeper way.
+Have you had that experience in human friendship, or in your relationship with God?
+Recall when that happened, and what it was like for you.

-2. The clear vision of Jesus with Moses and Elijah was followed by a frightening experience of being in a cloud.
-It was in the midst of the cloud that the disciples were instructed: ‘This is my Son, my Chosen, listen to him.’
-Have you had the experience of learning an important truth about yourself, or about your relationship with God, from moments of confusion as well as from times of joy?
+- The clear vision of Jesus with Moses and Elijah was followed by a frightening experience of being in a cloud and it was in the midst of the cloud that the disciples were instructed ‘This is my Son, my Chosen; listen to him’.
+Have you had the experience of learning the truth about life and about your relationship with God from moments of confusion as well as from times of special joy?

 * * *